Jimmy Gopperth

-James Gopperth (born 29 June 1983) is a New Zealand professional rugby union player.
-His regular playing positions are centre and fly-half.
-He has played 526 professional games in a 23-year career, one of the most capped players of the professional era, scoring over 4,500 points.
+James Gopperth (born 29 June 1983) is a New Zealand former professional rugby union player.
+His regular playing positions were centre and fly-half.
+He played 526 professional games in a 23-year career, one of the highest figures for a player in the professional era, and scored over 4,500 points.
 He has played professionally for Wellington, North Harbour, the Hurricanes and the Blues in his native New Zealand.
 He moved to Europe in 2009 where he played for Newcastle Falcons in Premiership Rugby and Leinster in Ireland, before joining Wasps in 2015 where he played 156 games over seven years.
-He joined Leicester Tigers in 2022 for a single season and is currently playing for Provence Rugby in France.
+He joined Leicester Tigers in 2022 for a single season and spent two seasons with Pro D2 club Provence.
+He announced his retirement in November 2025.

 Early life

 Gopperth was born in New Plymouth.
 He grew up on a farm with a rugby-supportive father.

 Club career

 New Zealand

 Gopperth first played rugby for New Plymouth Boys' High School, before having his first break in the game and playing for the Old Boys University in the Wellington premier competition.
 Gopperth joined the Wellington Academy post High School in 2001 and after impressive displays for his club, Gopperth made his first-class debut for Wellington in 2002.
 Then, in 2003 at the age of 20, Gopperth signed a first-team contract with Wellington Lions.

 Gopperth went on to sign for the then Super 12 team Hurricanes in 2005.

-Gopperth made a good start to his career with the Hurricanes when he made 12 appearances in the 2005 Super 12 season.
+He made 12 appearances in the 2005 Super 12 season.
 All of his appearances during that season came from starts and he scored 139 points including three tries.

-Gopperth finally got a chance to show what he could do in the 2005/2006 season, in the newly formed Super 14.
-He made seven starts during the season, but made in all 15 appearances during this season.
+In the 2005/2006 season, in the newly formed Super 14, he made seven starts during the season and made 15 appearances.
 He scored 86, with a further two tries and whilst playing 637 minutes.

 During the 2006/2007 season Gopperth impressed for his club Wellington, although was unimpressive for his region the Hurricanes.
 In Super Rugby, Gopperth got 66 points in 13 appearances, still nowhere near his opening season tally, but for Wellington in the Air New Zealand Cup he got 121 points in just 10 games, mostly through the boot.

 In his final season for the Hurricanes, Gopperth still could not reach his true form, only scoring 70 points in 12 games with a single try, but in the Air New Zealand Cup he scored an overall haul of 147 points in 12 games.

 In 2008, Gopperth joined North Harbour and region Blues.
 During the 2008/2009 season Gopperth played 11 games and only started nine of them, but still managed to score 101 points with four tries.
 Then, Gopperth managed to rack up 90 points in 10 games for North Harbour in the Air New Zealand Cup, where he added two tries to his tally.